jstolarek/skye-dsh/doc/understanding_dsh.md

 ### Comprehension language (CL)

-Comprehension langauge is the next intermediate representation used by DSH in its pipeline.
+Comprehension language is the next intermediate representation used by DSH in its pipeline.
 CL is explicitly typed.
 Translation from expression language to comprehension language is performed by `translate` function in `Database.DSH.Translate.Frontend2CL` module.